 • Participate in Wilderness Field Training, Wilderness First Aid Training, Boating Instructor Training, Lifeguard Training, and other staff trainings

 To be successful in this position, you will need:

 • Experience working with youth, preferably in an outdoor recreation or camp setting

 • Commitment to making the transference of a wilderness experience relevant to the everyday lives of youth

 • Strong group facilitation, communication, and conflict resolution skills

 • The commitment and ability to create an inclusive atmosphere

-• Excellent judgment and decision-making skills
+• Excellent judgment and decision-making skills even in stressful conditions

 • Experience in wilderness backpacking, canoeing, backcountry living skills, and/or other outdoor activities

 • Openness to change and flexibility with scheduling